kdejaeger/open-stage-control-bitwig/README.md

-# -----work in progress-----

-Partially done: transport bar, device page, drum page

-TODO's: keyboard page, mixer page

 # Open Stage Control template for Bitwig
-With these files, you can use any device that has google chrome, to remotely control Bitwig studio.
+You can use any device that has google chrome, to remotely control Bitwig studio.
-I use it on my android nexus 9 tablet and my little json template is optimized for this resolution.
+I tried to make it responsive so it should look nice on tablet and phone.

 ## Dependencies to install
-- [DrivenByMoss](https://github.com/git-moss/DrivenByMoss/): a Bitwig extension that exposes the Bitwig JAVA api to [OSC](http://opensoundcontrol.org/) commands
+- [DrivenByMoss](https://github.com/git-moss/DrivenByMoss/): an advanced Bitwig extension that communicates with the Bitwig JAVA api to send and receive [OSC](http://opensoundcontrol.org/) commands
 - [Open Stage Control](https://github.com/jean-emmanuel/open-stage-control/): a cross platform webapplication that uses OSC language it's own widgets
+- you also need a virtual midi channel, I used a program called loopMIDI

 ## Configuration Bitwig
 ![Bitwig settings](img/bitwig_settings.png)